About Me

 Hi, I'm Natasha

-I'll find a way to put art on just about anything - canvases, murals, body art, digital art, clothing, jewelry, and more - if it’s a surface, I will paint it!
+I'll find a way to put art on just about anything - canvases, walls, body art, digital art, clothing, jewelry, and more - if it’s a surface, I will paint it!

 My work is rooted in the belief that imagination is a transformative force that shapes not just art, but our entire lives.

-These days I call Birmingham, Alabama home, but I was born and raised in the tropics of northern Australia.
-Growing up surrounded by such vibrant flora and fauna definitely left its mark and has infused my work with bold colors, intricate forms, and a deep reverence for the natural world.
+Today I call Birmingham, Alabama home, but growing up in the tropics of northern Australia, surrounded by vibrant flora and fauna, definitely left its mark.
+I ascribe the bold colors and intricate forms in my work to my childhood, which instilled in me a deep reverence for the natural world.

 In sharing my work, I hope to inspire others to connect with their own curiosity and ultimately, for us to use our imaginations not just for fun, but also as a strategy for co-creating a more liberated world.